Skip to main content

 At Children's Hospital of Philadelphia, we offer a wealth of ongoing support and services for your child and family at our Main Campus and throughout our CHOP Care Network.
 Our team is committed to partnering with you to provide the most current, comprehensive and specialized care possible for your child.

 We recognize your child's pediatrician as an important part of the clinical team and provide regular updates on your child's progress.
-If continued care and monitoring is necessary long term, we will help transition your child's care to an adult orthopaedic team.
+If continued care and monitoring is necessary long term, we will help transition your child's care to an adult orthopedic team.

 Outlook